commitsovercoffee/markup-mansion/src/routes/writings/daily_rituals.md

 The book will make you think, smile, compare, even judge sometimes as you traverse through the daily routines of varous individuals.
-Although it was a flat book, it was an interesting read as it made me think a certan way, and have constant argument with myself about how certain folks spent their days and if I'd like to do the same.
+Although it was a flat book, it was an interesting read as it made me think a certain way, and have constant argument with myself about how certain folks spent their days and if I'd like to do the same.

-As a homeage to the book, I want to share my daily routine or as I like to call it now daily rituals ~ How I spend my days & nights.
+As a homeage to the book, I want to share my daily routine or as I like to call it now daily rituals.
 Hopefully this shareout will help someone correct their course, think of their habits or atleast give them a chuckle.

 But before that I'd like to share one quote :